Translate your website?

 Chinese Language Background

-The Chinese language is among the most confusing subjects in publishing/selling on the Chinese market.
+The Chinese language is among the most challenging aspects of publishing/selling in the Chinese market.

 Chinese language types